geoserver/geoserver.github.io/_posts/2023-12-18-geoserver-2-23-4-released.md

 * [GEOS-11209](/browse/GEOS-11209) Open ID Connect Proof Key of Code Exchange (PKCE)
 * [GEOS-11212](/browse/GEOS-11212) ODIC accessToken verification using only JWKs URI

-Community moduels are shared as source code to encourage collaboration.
+Community modules are shared as source code to encourage collaboration.
 If a topic being explored is of interest to you please contact the module developer to offer assistance.

 # About GeoServer 2.23 Series